Eyiza/airtable_api/README.md

 ## Tests
 1. Test your endpoints with [Postman](https://getpostman.com).
-   - Import the postman collection `./airtable.postman_collection.json`
+   - Import the [postman collection] (`./airtable.postman_collection.json`)
    - Right-clicking the collection folder, navigate to the edit tab, then the variables section and update the host variable to your running server link.
    - Run the collection individually.

-2. This application also includes a [Swagger](https://swagger.io/) documentation that can be accessed at `http://localhost:3000/api-docs` after starting the server
+2. This application also includes a [Swagger](https://swagger.io/) documentation that can be accessed at [http://localhost:3000/api-docs](http://localhost:3000/api-docs) after starting the server.

 ## Automation Script
 An automation script has been implemented to store updated records in MongoDB when a record is updated in Airtable.
 If a record already exists in MongoDB, it will be updated with the latest data. <br>

-#### Adding a Trigger to Airtable
+### Adding a Trigger to Airtable
 To add a trigger to your Airtable base, follow these steps:
 - Go to your Airtable base on the Airtable website.
 - Click on the "Automations" tab.